binarygit/rock-paper-scissors/README.md

 The second thing that I learned was that I don't actually read well, if I had only read the instructions clearly, I might have saved myself say 3 hours worth of trouble.

+May 15, 2021 (8:30)

+Need to make a GUI to play the game have buttons that you can click and choose either rock, paper or scissors and display who won using the DOM

+to do:

+1. remove the game()
+2. Create three buttons, one for each selection
+3. Add an event listener to the buttons that calls gameLogic() and returns with the correct human input
+4. Add a div for displaying results, that uses the DOM to display the results
+5. Display the running score, annouce a winner who gets to 5 wins first

+pseudo-code:

+1. Create buttons in the HTML and a div beneath those html
+2. Add an event listener to each buttons, that should pass the corresponding value to the getInput()
+3. run gameLogic()

+May 17, 2021 (7:00)

+The game does run, but I've now to build a "marketable" GUI.
+I'm not completely sure of how to structure all of it, or style the GUI but let's see.